partisiablockchain/pbc-ledger-embedded-app/APP_SPECIFICATION.md

 ## About

+**WARNING: This documentation has not be updated for Partisia Blockchain App.**

 This documentation describes the APDU messages interface to communicate with the PBC application.

 The application covers the following functionalities :